paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-091-national-energy-conservation-policy.md

 1998—Par.
 (1).
 Pub.
 L. 105–388 amended par.
 (1) generally.
 Prior to amendment, par.
 (1) read as follows: “The term ‘Federal agency’ means an agency defined in [section 551(1) of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section551/1&num=0&edition=prelim).”

 1992—Pub.
-L. 102–486, § 155(b)(1), substituted “subchapter, the following definitions apply:” for “subchapter—” in introductory provisions
+L. 102–486, § 155(b)(1), substituted “subchapter, the following definitions apply:” for “subchapter—” in introductory provisions.

 Par.
 (1).
 Pub.
 L. 102–486, § 155(b)(2), substituted “The” for “the” and a period for “, and” at end.